dapsvi/ViT/README.md

 # ViT
 A simple ViT implementation in python with Pytorch leading to 93.5% accuracy on FashionMNIST after only 100 epochs.
+The same model achieved the same accuracy on the MNIST dataset after only 5 epochs.

 ## Requirements
 - Recommended, but optional : a CUDA-capable device